Healthcare AI Governance

 Governance Designed for Aotearoa's Health System

-Our approach follows the principle established by Waitemata Healthcare: clinical AI governance must be context-specific and population-appropriate.
-Every framework we develop is built from the NZ regulatory and clinical environment outward, not adapted from overseas templates.
+Our approach follows the principle established by Waitematā Healthcare: clinical AI governance must be context-specific and population-appropriate.
+Every framework we develop is built from the New Zealand regulatory and clinical environment outward, not adapted from overseas templates.
+This is what sets our approach apart.

 HIPC Compliance Assessment